beartype/beartype/README.rst

 +++++++++++++++

-``beartype`` **deeply type-checks** (i.e., directly checks the types of *and* recursively checks the types of items contained in) callable parameters and return values annotated by these typing_ types:
+``beartype`` **deeply type-checks** (i.e., directly checks the types of *and* recursively checks the types of items contained in) parameters and return values annotated with these typing_ types:

 * typing.Any_.
 * typing.Optional_.